SF-WDI-LABS/mongoose-books-app/README.md

 1. To have this data be accessible; first, we'll need to serve it.
 Add an `app.get` method for the route `/api/albums`.
 Use `res.json(albums)` to respond with a JSON object constructed from our albums variable.

-  > Restart your server and you should our albums when you use postman to request http://localhost:3000/api/albums  You could also try using curl: `curl -X GET http://localhost:3000/api/albums` or just your browser.
+  > Restart your server and you should see our albums when you use postman to request the `http://localhost:3000/api/albums` URL.
+You could also try using curl: `curl -X GET http://localhost:3000/api/albums` or just your browser.

 1. Let's get this working with our index page now.
-Open `index.html` and open the javascript console.
+In your browser, open `index.html` and then open the javascript console.
+You should see 'Sanity Check: JS is working!'
 Try running the following ajax request in the javascript console:

   ```js
   $.ajax({